Learning Support Policy

 - The home message book and email system is your communication between school and home.
 Teachers read the home message books and check emails on a daily basis and will get back to you as soon as possible.

-- Your first point of contact is Mr Parkhurst the Operations Manager.
+- Your first point of contact is Mr Parkhurst the Operations and Admissions Manager.
 He will be the first person who will respond to your email or phone call regarding admissions.

 - If your child has a special educational need or disability then please do let the Operations Manager know as he will refer you to speak to or meet with the SENCO and Head teacher.